largehadroncollider/lhcSiteSource/content/defconguide.md

 ### Airport Tips/Tricks

-Wearing DEF CON swag and hacker stuff at the airport can help you make friends, but it can also get you extra attention from airport security (totally worth it).
+Wearing DEF CON swag and hacker stuff at the airport can help you make friends, but it can also get you extra attention from airport security.

-If you plan on bringing your lockpicking set or other toys to DEF CON or buying them at the con and taking them home in your carryon bag, there’s a chance you might get questioned.
-Carrying loads of electronics in your bags/looking like a haxor/wearing black t-shirts on DEF CON travel days is asking TSA to probe you and your belongings.
-Get ready for "random searches!"
+If you plan on bringing your lockpicking set or other toys to DEF CON or buying them at the con and taking them home in your carry-on bag, there’s a chance you might get additional attention.
+Carrying loads of electronics in your bags, sharp tools, or just anything that looks sketch.
+Well just remember, it's TSA's job to watch for sketchy stuff.
+Put the sharp tools or that weird bundle of wires in checked luggage if you can.

 No matter what, give yourself plenty of time to get through bag check.